mozilla/treeherder/docs/accessing_data.md

 ## Redash

-Mozilla's [Redash] instance at <https://sql.telemetry.mozilla.org> is configured to use Treeherder's read-only MySQL RDS replica as a data source.
+Mozilla's [Redash] instance at <https://sql.telemetry.mozilla.org> is configured to use Treeherder's read-only MySQL replica as a data source.
 Users with LDAP credentials can find Treeherder's data under the `Treeherder` data source and cross-reference it with other data sets available there.